leeahnduk/ansible-tetration-sensors-all/README.md

 * Install winrm in windows hosts (need to install winrm in the windows servers, using powershell to install this ps script: https://raw.githubusercontent.com/ansible/ansible/devel/examples/scripts/ConfigureRemotingForAnsible.ps1) .

-* Make sure ssh (username and password) and keys are available for Linux and Ubuntu servers.
+* Make sure ssh (username and password) and keys are available for Linux and Ubuntu servers. the root & administrator (Linux/windows) permission is required to install Tetration agents.

 ## Installation